 External groups working with children may use the school site outside of the school day, through the lettings process.
-These groups working with children, as part of the letting agreement, are required to have an up to date safeguarding policy which is held centrally with the lettings team.
+These groups working with children, as part of the letting agreement, are required to have an up-to-date safeguarding policy which is held centrally by the office team.
 The school does not have the responsibility to check individual DBS - this lies with the external group running the activity.
+The school requests letters of assurance from companies to confirm their safer recruitment checks and processes.